-MECHANICAL FINDER includes all the functions required for CT based finite element analysis.
+MECHANICAL FINDER includes all the functions required for Quantitative CT-based Finite Element Analysis.
 This means that you can perform seamlessly all procedures, that is, DICOM import, segmentation, implant installation, mesh generation, material setting, boundary condition setting, analysis and result evaluation.
-There is no need to purchase multiple software for segmentation, mesh generation, solver, etc., and no need to exchange data between them.
+There is no need to purchase multiple software or add-ons for segmentation, mesh generation, solver, etc., and no need to exchange data between them.

 Since 3D model can be constructed from DICOM data, it is possible to reflect the patient-specific bone geometry to the model.
 You can create 3D model by extracting region of interest (ROI) such as bone from CT data by image processing or manual correction.
 Because it is a computer model, you can easily create osteotomy models and bone defect models.

 You can import geometries such as implants in STL format as well as geometries constructed from CT data.
 The position of the implant can be adjusted while displaying surrounding CT images.
 In addition, you can set the axis and rotation center of the STL data, and by using it, it is possible to replace the installed screw by one with different length.

 MECHANICAL FINDER has a highly robust and size-controllable mesh generator based on fTetWild*1,2.
 Just specifying the mesh size, you can automatically generate a tetrahedral mesh.
 Even if various geometries overlap complicatedly, such as bones, and soft tissues, implants, boundaries between them are extracted accurately.

 Shell and Truss Element

 In addition to tetrahedral elements, you can set shell elements and truss elements.
 Truss elements can be defined by strain-tension relationship, and it is useful for modeling ligaments where force works only in the tensile direction.